Falsebannedgui/schedule1/README.md

-# schedule1
-a teaching module mod for schedule 1
+# schedule1 module mod
+ please dont modify this
+run this directly thru the application thank you